jlsemi/smartsnmp/README.md

 ----------------------------

-One of the biggest bonuses (aka smartest features) of this agent is that you can write your own private mibs and loaded by it only if you learn to write lua files as shown in `config` and `mibs` directory.
+One of the biggest bonuses (aka smartest features) of this agent is that you can write your own private mibs and load it only if you learn to write lua files as shown in `config` and `mibs` directory.

 Operation
 ---------